4castRenewables/maelstrom-a6/jube/README.md

 * test (single node, devel queues, 1 epoch)
 * cscratch (use `$CSCRATCH` for reading data)
-* single-gpu: use single node only and submits to dc-gpu and dc-h100

 *Note:*
 For debugging consider the `--debug`, `--devel`, and/or `-v` options.